farsonic/jvision-splunk/README.md

 Standalone container running fluentd, fluent-plugin-splunk-ex and the Juniper Telemetry plugin.

 This container has been based on the  OpenNTI project and has been tested with SPLUNK as the upstream collector.
+This should also function with other SIEM products that accept JSON input.
 Multiple type of output are supported and can be defined at launch time:

 - JSON Output (Default)
 - Influxdb